 In addition to a formal education, aspiring Computer Engineers should use their free time to keep up on the latest trends and changes in software and hardware development.
 Familiarity with recently developed software programs, patches, and computer chips is essential because the knowledge base of the Computer Engineering field is constantly evolving to keep up with new technologies.

-Civil Engineer Training and Education
+Computer Engineer Training and Education

 A large percentage of Computer Engineers possess at least a bachelor’s degree in computer science or another related field.
 Most entry-level positions in Computer Engineering require a bachelor’s degree, and it is highly recommended that Computer Engineers continue their education though the master’s level to advance their careers.